simfender/xplanel/README.md

 That's all!

-The uploaded script in the repository has all functions displayed in the first image and works for the ZIBO 737 aicraft.
+The uploaded script in the repository has all functions displayed in the first image and works for the ZIBO737 aicraft.
 In order to make it working with another aicraft you have to change all datarefs and commands reported in the config.json.
 It's something in alpha stage and I have to say that this script is provided "AS IS", without warranty of any kind.